bmaso/osm-games/content/bowling/OSM-Episode.md

   This may seem like persnickety special-casery, and perhaps it is, but it is evidence that the Bobs' were not developing any objectively provable implementation of a standard, but instead were simply encoding a subjectively-derived psuedostandard.
-This will be the case with all software developed without an objectively verifiable logical model, such as the smtlib2 model developed below.
+This will be the case with all software developed without an objectively verifiable logical model -- today this includes vertually _all software_.
+There is no practice of developing software to meet a mechanically verifiable model.

 1. In addition to fouls, the USBC standard also supports recording "split" throws: throws which leave pins standing in certain patterns.
 A split throw is recorded as a integer number of pins with the tag letter "S" next to it.